-Our Community Services Directorate oversees many service areas that impact the day-to-day living and wellbeing of City of Whittlesea residents.
+Our Community Wellbeing Directorate oversees many service areas that impact the day-to-day living and wellbeing of City of Whittlesea residents.

 The Directorate works collaboratively with the State and Federal Government to provide many of these services, and operates in partnership with a variety of community service organisations to meet the needs of our diverse and vibrant community.

-Our Infrastructure Directorate provides a diverse range of infrastructure services to the community.
+Our Infrastructure and Environment Directorate provides a diverse range of infrastructure services to the community.

 With the high level of growth within the municipality and an increasing number of residents, there is a need to be responsive to community needs.

-Some of the Directorate’s key functions include managing parks and open spaces, road, road-related and footpath construction and maintenance, building maintenance, engineering services, traffic management and road safety.
+Some of the Directorate’s key functions include managing parks and open spaces, road, road-related and footpath construction and maintenance, building maintenance, engineering services, traffic management, road safety and sustainability planning.